 1. Each patient’s journey is different

 Heart transplants are done in people of all ages, even children.
-“Heart failure can affect anyone; in fact, it is the number one cause of death and a leading cause of disability in the United States,” says Tariq Ahmad, MD, MPH, medical director of the Yale Heart Transplant and Left Ventricular Assist Device Program.
+“Heart failure can affect anyone; in fact, it is the number one cause of death and a leading cause of disability in the United States,” says Tariq Ahmad, MD, MPH, medical director of the Advanced Heart Failure Program.
 “We've had people in their 20s, 30s, and 40s—and our oldest transplant patient last year was 73 years old.
 One of our patients later completed a 100-mile bike ride up in Maine, and he's doing incredibly well.”

 “A routine heart transplant surgery can be performed in less than four hours, while some complex ones may take seven, eight, nine hours—or more, especially if we need to remove a heart pump or clean up scar tissue from previous surgeries,” says Arnar Geirsson, MD, chief of cardiac surgery.
 “Regardless, the basic procedure remains the same.
 The patient is given general anesthesia and connected to a bypass machine that takes over the heart’s function.
 Surgeons make an incision in the chest, divide the breastbone and remove the diseased heart.
 They sew the donor heart into place and connect it to the remnants of the old heart and the major blood vessels.”